Common Misuse with Forward-Facing Car Seats

 Recommendation

-The car seat should not move side-to-side or front-to-back more than one inch when tested at the belt path.
-The belt path is the place on a car seat where a seat belt or lower anchor attachment is placed to secure it in the vehicle.
-Learn from Safe Kids on how to take the “inch test” with a forward-facing car seat.
+Make sure the car seat moves less than 1 inch side-to-side or front-to-back when pulling or pushing at the belt path using moderate force.
+The belt path is the place on a car seat where a seat belt or lower anchor attachment system is placed to secure it on the vehicle seat.
 Watch now.

 Common Misuse

-When installing a forward-facing car seat with a seat belt, we often see that the seat belt retractor is not locked (and no other form of lockability is used).
+When installing a forward-facing car seat with a seat belt, the seat belt retractor is not locked when no other form of lockability is used for installation.

 Recommendation